 Rocky Mountain PBS I-News produces in-depth, research-based journalism that many newsrooms couldn’t do alone.
 We collaborate with the most respected news outlets to deliver this journalism to millions of Coloradans.
 Together with our media partners, we’re filling a void in serious public-service journalism, bringing more in-depth news to the places you already look for your news: your newspaper, radio, television, computer and digital device.
 We produce journalism that makes a difference.
 Here are some recent examples:

-- More doctors now disclose drug company payments after I-News helped Colorado Public Radio report hidden funding, allowing patients to make better-informed decisions.
+More doctors now disclose payments from drug companies after I-News helped Colorado Public Radio report many failed to report funds, as law requires.

-- University and law enforcement officials do more to protect students after I-News helped Rocky Mountain PBS and other media report that some schools withheld information about assaults on campus.
+Officials do more to protect students after I-News reports some schools withheld information about sexual assaults on campus.

-- A new state law was passed to close legal loopholes after I-News uncovered dangerous and illegal treatment of hazardous electronic waste unknown even to regulators.
+A new state law passed after I-News uncovered dangerous and illegal treatment of hazardous electronic waste unknown even to regulators.

 I-News reports on issues of statewide importance and local impact.
 Our specialty is turning complex information into compelling multimedia stories – so citizens can make better-informed decisions.
 Our focus is high-impact, investigative journalism with an emphasis on data analysis, statistical analysis, data visualization and public records research.
 These are skills most newsrooms currently lack.
 However, these are skills that are urgently needed to produce public service journalism.
 Traditional news sources face tighter resources and more deadlines.
 They don’t always have the time or specialized skills to do it all.
 I-News is there to help.